IVI-M/R-Ottawa/resources.md

 ---

-## Portals to deploy your solutions and search for solutions form others
+## Portals to deploy your solutions and search for solutions from others
-  - github.io, rpubs.com, https://bookdown.org/, shinyapps.io
+  - github.io, rpubs.com, bookdown.org, shinyapps.io,

 ## Blogs